SeryioGonzalez/Azure_IoT_Lab/cloud-to-device-app/README.md

 # Configure the Azure Container instance template

-In the provided python script, you will need to update the parameter in the code where you define the hostname of your container application in the variable CONTAINER_HOSTNAME, as shown in the following snippet, with the previously obtained FQDN
+In the provided python script on cloud-to-device-app/3_send_request.py, you will need to update the parameter in the code where you define the hostname of your container application in the variable CONTAINER_HOSTNAME, as shown in the following snippet, with the previously obtained FQDN

 ![Lab diagram](../images/cloud_to_device_4.jpg "Header Image")